School Profile

 We have a staff and volunteers who are dedicated to providing wonderful opportunities for our students.
 Here are some of the activities organized at the school level:

-• Basketball
+- Basketball

-• Book Fairs
+- Book Fairs

-• Chess
+- Chess

-The Fair promotes the agricultural heritage of our area.
-Held in September, it features guest speakers from a variety of businesses and community organizations.
+The Fall Fair held at Central Manitoulin Public School draws the school and school community together.
+This annual event is widely supported by students, families and community members.
+In addition, the Open House is well attended by members of the community, young and old.
+The Fair promotes the agricultural heritage of our area and features guest judges from a variety of community organizations.
 The Fair culminates in a Fall Feast celebration.
 Central Manitoulin Public School has been recognized as an honorary member of the Ontario Agricultural Association, a proud tribute to the school and the community.

 Community Involvement